binarymist/BinaryMistBlog/content/post/purpleteam-at-alpha/index.md

 * [Within your NodeJS app or build pipeline](https://github.com/purpleteam-labs/purpleteam/tree/3f2c97a14c617181a4bf71669a95540b99812e2d#run-your-app)
 * [Within your non NodeJS app or build pipelines](https://github.com/purpleteam-labs/purpleteam/tree/3f2c97a14c617181a4bf71669a95540b99812e2d#npm-install-globally-option)

-## Contributing to purpleteam
+## Contributing to PurpleTeam

-* Is purpleteam missing something you need that would otherwise allow you to use it?
+* Is PurpleTeam missing something you need that would otherwise allow you to use it?
 * Do you need to add a different kind of [_Tester_](https://doc.purpleteam-labs.com/definitions.html)?
 * Have you found a bug?